Sensitivity-Informed Parameter Selection for Improved Soil Moisture Estimation from Remote Sensing Data: Introduction

-Soil moisture sensing techniques are limited in their ability to provide continuous and comprehensive characterization of soil moisture over time and space, leading to spatio-temporal gaps in soil moisture measurements.
-Designing a closed-loop irrigation system using sensor information that has spatio-temporal gaps often leads to inefficient irrigation, water wastage, or crop damage.
-Therefore, it is essential to ensure that the soil moisture information used for designing closed-loop irrigation systems is complete and reliable.
-One possible solution to address the data gaps is to use sequential data assimilation, a specific type of state estimation.
-Sequential data assimilation is a technique that combines observations from a limited number of sensors with a mathematical model to provide estimates of the state of a dynamic system.
-By employing a mathematical model, sequential data assimilation can interpolate or extrapolate the observed data to fill in gaps and provide a consistent estimate of the system's state at all times.
-Various sequential data assimilation techniques, such as the extended Kalman filter (EKF)~\cite{lu2011dual,sabater2007near}, the ensemble Kalman filter (EnKF)~\cite{Medina2014,reichle2002hydrologic}, the particle filter~\cite{montzka2011hydraulic,pan2008estimation} and the moving horizon estimator (MHE)~\cite{bo2020parameter,bo2020decentralized} are commonly used for soil moisture estimation.
-For instance, in~\cite{reichle2002hydrologic}, soil moisture estimates are obtained by assimilating L-band (1.4GHz) microwave radiobrightness observations into a land model using the EnKF.
-Similarly, in~\cite{bo2020parameter}, soil moisture and parameter estimates are obtained by assimilating tensiometer measurements into the 1D Richards equation using the MHE.
-Recently, in~\cite{agyeman2021soil}, an information fusion system comprising of the cylindrical coordinate version of the Richards equation, the extended Kalman filter, and measurements from microwave remote sensors was developed to provide soil moisture estimates for fields equipped with center pivots.
+Soil moisture sensing techniques are often unable to provide continuous and spatially comprehensive observations, resulting in spatio-temporal data gaps.
+Relying solely on such incomplete information to operate closed-loop irrigation systems can lead to inefficient water use.
+A practical solution to this limitation is sequential data assimilation—also known as state estimation—which combines sparse sensor measurements with a dynamic model to estimate the full state of the system.
+By leveraging model dynamics, sequential data assimilation enables interpolation and extrapolation of observations, resulting in a more complete and consistent estimate of soil moisture distribution.
+Several techniques have been applied in this context, including the extended Kalman filter (EKF)\cite{lu2011dual,sabater2007near}, the ensemble Kalman filter (EnKF)~\cite{Medina2014,reichle2002hydrologic}, the particle filter~\cite{montzka2011hydraulic,pan2008estimation}, and the moving horizon estimator (MHE)\cite{bo2020parameter,bo2020decentralized}.
+For instance,~\cite{reichle2002hydrologic} used the EnKF to estimate soil moisture by assimilating L-band microwave radiobrightness observations into a land surface model.
+In~\cite{bo2020parameter}, the MHE was used to jointly estimate soil moisture and hydraulic parameters using the 1D Richards equation.
+More recently,~\cite{agyeman2021soil} introduced an information fusion system that integrates the cylindrical-coordinate form of the Richards equation, the EKF, and microwave remote sensing measurements to estimate soil moisture in fields equipped with center pivots.